-- at college fiscal office with cash, certified check or money order.
+- 1. The college fiscal agent is responsible for: - a. verifying the student's districtwide debt, - b. notifying the student of the debt, - c. attempting to collect the debt, and - d. notifying credit reporting organizations of the debt. - All Maricopa Community College services will be withheld pending payment of debt at college fiscal office with cash, certified check or money order.
 Student may be withdrawn from classes. - 3.
 If other attempts fail, the Maricopa Community Colleges District Office will either collect or use other means available, including: - a. collection agency, requiring payment of collection fees by the student; - b. the Tax Refund Setoff Programs as stated in A.R.S. §42-133; - c. litigation, requiring payment of court costs and legal fees by the student.